 - Make sure you have plenty of water.
 When you go through recording a podcast, your mouth gets dry from all the talking and re-recording.

 - Take it slow.
 Don’t let nerves get to you.
-It’s easy to talk fast when your nervous.
+It’s easy to talk fast when you’re nervous.

-- Read the script out loud a couple times prior to recording.
+- Read the script out loud a couple of times prior to recording.

 Once you have everything set up and you feel prepared.
 Then it’s time to record your first episode, edit it, and post it.